 New Mexico is blessed with abundant sunshine for about 310 days annually and this has helped New Mexico establish itself as a leader in the solar industry.
 This has led to many local, state, and federal institutions offering lucrative incentives to homes and businesses that install solar panels.
 Therefore, it is crucial to choose licensed contractors who understand both the technicalities and the incentives available for solar installation in homes and businesses.

 - NM Solar Group

 - YellowBird Solar

 The New Mexico Regulation and Licensing Department

 The New Mexico Regulation and Licensing Department play a key role in ensuring that all the contractors of Las Cruces Solar companies are properly licensed and conduct a fair business.
-The registrar also sees that licensed contractors fulfill all regulatory, training and experience requirements necessary to ensure consumers don’t have to deal with poor workmanship or other fraudulent activities.
+The registrar also sees that licensed electricians in Las Cruces to fulfill all regulatory, training, and experience requirements necessary to ensure consumers don’t have to deal with poor workmanship or other fraudulent activities.

 You can also find additional information on New Mexico and the rest of the United States in the Solar Licensing Database that is maintained by the Interstate Renewable Energy Council (IREC).